fearandesire/pathy/README.md

 ## Features
 - 🧠 **Smart Display**: Automatically excludes commonly ignored directories (like `.git` and `node_modules`) for a cleaner tree visualization.
-- 👨‍🦯 **Easy Exclusions**: Use the `--ignore` option to seamlessly omit any specific directories from the display.
+- 👨‍🦯 **Easy Exclusions**: Use the `-i` option to seamlessly omit any specific directories & files from the display.

 ## Install